Queenless colonies & rearing queens

 Plug cells containing eggs using pieces of dowel.
 Then, dust the brood frame with cornflower to kill the rest of the brood.
 Not easy.

 One to five QC usually form in the top box of a Demaree.
-This is when using mediums throughout.
 If the colony was on a swarming trajectory, so long as the QC are harvested or destroyed, the colony will not swarm.
 Otherwise, sealed QC can be left in situ and harvested.
 The resultant queens may be okay, but their nutrition will not have been optimal if they have been competing with a lot of worker brood.
 Once all the brood is sealed in the top box practically all the bees migrate to the bottom box.
-Hence, when a Q emerges and goes to mate she lacks support staff.
+Hence, when a Q emerges and goes to mate she may lack support staff.

 This paper is not easy reading: For good queens — should we graft eggs?